Tibet Autonomous Region vs. the Tibetan Area

 Yushu (Gyêgu) Tibetan Autonomous Prefecture is located at the source of the Three Rivers in the hinterland of the Qinghai-Tibet Plateau in the southwest of Qinghai Province.
 It is known as "the source of rivers, the ancestors of famous mountains, the land of yak, the land of singing and dancing".
 The famous Yushu Horse Racing Festival will be held from July 25 to August 1 every year.
 Everyone will be dressed in bright national costumes and will dangle their tents on the Jiegu Prairie to participate in horse racing, yak racing, Tibetan wrestling, equestrian, archery, shooting, ethnic song and dance, and Tibetan costume display Activities with national characteristics.

 Huangnan Tibetan Autonomous Prefecture is located in the southeast of Qinghai, at the first bend of the Yangtze River.
-It is renowned as “the hometown of Tibetan painting”, and the exquisite skills Rebgong art plays an important role of Tibetan Buddhism art.
+It is renowned as “the hometown of Tibetan painting”, and the exquisite skills of Rebgong art play an important role in Tibetan Buddhism art.
 The Golog (Guoluo) Tibetan Autonomous Prefecture is also located in the southeast of Qinghai, bordering Gansu Province in the east and Sichuan Province in the south.
 It contains many beautiful lakes and the holy Buddhist mountain - Mount Amne Machin.
 Haibei Tibetan Autonomous Prefecture is located in the northeast of Qinghai Province, adjacent to Gansu Province in the north.
 Hainan Tibetan Autonomous Prefecture is located south of the famous Qinghai Lake, Haixi Mongolia Tibetan Autonomous Prefecture is located west of Qinghai Lake.

 2. Traditional and historical Tibet

 In a traditional and historical way, the greater Tibet cultural area includes three main regions: Ü-Tsang (Central Tibet), Amdo, and Kham.
 It is divided according to the scope of the three major dialects.
-There’s a saying in Tibetan area: the best horses are in Amdo, the most beautiful people are in Kham, and the most prosperous Buddhism are in Ü-Tsang.
+There’s a saying in the Tibetan area: the best horses are in Amdo, the most beautiful people are in Kham, and the most prosperous Buddhism are in Ü-Tsang.
 Another way to distinguish those three ethnic groups is from their costume: The overall style of Ü-Tsang Tibetan clothing is elegant and luxurious.
-Influenced by the Mongolian nomads, the Amdo Tibetans are used to dressing the simple and dark clothing with fewer accessories.
+Influenced by the Mongolian nomads, the Amdo Tibetans are used to dressing in simple and dark clothing with fewer accessories.
 However, Kham Tibetan people are extremely rich in dressing up, they always like bright colors and accessories in clothing and outfit.

 Ü-Tsang is known as Central Tibet, it is the area of the current central and western part of the Tibetan Autonomous Region.
 It shows an important role in Tibet's history, it's the cultural heartland of Tibet and the starting point of the Tibetan civilization.
 The first Buddhist temple - Samye monastery and the first palace - Yumbu Lakang Place are all located here.
 Their dialects are relatively consistent, and they are more unified in politics, military, culture, and economy.
 It is the traditional core area of Tibet and was formerly known as the headquarters of Tibet.

 The Amdo Tibetan area is located in the northeast of the Qinghai-Tibet Plateau.
 There are many celebrities here.
 It's the birthplace of many academic masters and monks such as Tsongkhapa, Gendün Chöphel, the 10th Panchen Lama - Choekyi Gyaltsen, the 14th Dalai Lama - Tenzin Gyatso, etc. Amdo has vast prairies and the most beautiful grassland.
-The grassland provides living space for Tibetan nomads and produces the nomadic culture with the best horse in the whole Tibet.
+The grassland provides living space for Tibetan nomads and produces the nomadic culture with the best horse in the whole of Tibet.

 The Kham Tibetan area is located in northwest Sichuan, north Yunnan, eastern T.A.R., and south Qinghai.
 They are inhabited between the mountains and rivers of the Hengduan Mountains.
 The harsh natural environment has not only shaped the strong and bold character of Kham people but also cultivated their traditions and customs to go out to do business.
 Therefore, most Tibetan businessmen are from Kham.
 Kham is very famous for the Khampa culture, Buddhism institutes, and Geography diversity.
 The Kham people have the most pious faith.